Canthoplasty Surgery and Eyelid Conditions

-- See your Surgeon for details during a confidential consultation in Mebourne by phoning 0388491444.
+- See your Surgeon for details during a confidential consultation in Melbourne by phoning 0388491444.

-- Some patients also seek a Canthoplasty procedure for a slightly more ‘cat eye’ appearance, e.g. to add a slightly upward slant of the lower eyelid – ask if you’re a suitable surgical candidate
+- Some patients also seek a Canthoplasty procedure for a slightly more ‘cat-eye’ appearance, e.g. to add a slight upward slant of the lower eyelid – ask if you’re a suitable surgical candidate

 An epi-canthoplasty surgical procedure alters or re-shapes the inner corner part of the eyes.

 Epi-canthoplasty – reshapes or refines the inner corner of your eyes

 - Epi-canthoplasty is a procedure focused on slightly adjusting the INNER corner of your eyes